roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-07 ****** byJust_Plain_Bob© She knew that what Hank had just said was true.
+She knew that what Hank had just said was true.
 Just the accusation alone would be enough for the school board.
 She could tell the board that the only reason that the accusation was made was because she refused to let them blackmail her, but it wouldn't matter to the board.
 In the current climate, with all the other student/teacher cases in the news, they would take no chances.
 She was trapped - she had to do it.
 She could see no other way out other than to just quit her job and she couldn't bring herself to do that.

  She looked at Hank's cock sticking out of his trouser fly and she took a deep breath and walked toward him.
 She looked into his eyes hoping for a last minute reprieve and saw nothing but expectation.
 She leaned forward and put her hands flat on the desk on either side of Hank's legs for support and then she lowered her head and took his cock in her mouth.
 Jim moved up behind her and pushed her skirt up to her waist.
 She spread her legs and braced herself for what was coming and felt the head of his cock pushing at her pussy.
 He pushed against her a couple of times and then his cock split her lips and he began thrusting at her to work his way in.